AAT Level 2 Certificate in Bookkeeping

-|Mode of study||Part Time|
+|Mode of study||Part-time|

 |Campus||London Road Campus|

-|Course code||PLR2BKP001 (1819B)|
+|Course code||PLR2BKP001 (2223A)|

-|Runs on|| Monday |
+|Runs on|| Wednesday |

 There are no formal entry requirements but strong numeracy and literacy skills are essential.